compas-dev/compas/docs/devguide.rst

 Developer Guide
 ***************

-This guide is intended for people who want to contribute to the code and documentation of the core COMPAS packages:
+This guide is intended for people who want to contribute to the code, documentation, and test coverage of the core COMPAS packages:

 * :mod:`compas`
 * :mod:`compas_blender`